 Imagine you interviewed for your dream task.

-It went well, you made the final reduction, and a reputable offer was drawing close.
+It went well; you made the final reduction, and a reputable offer was drawn close.
 But then, in the remaining minute, it falls aside.
 Your soon-to-be manager glanced at your Facebook account, noticed some awkward photos from your college years, and decided you weren’t proper for the position.

 Kate Eichhorn, a cultural and media studies professor at the New School, warns about this sort of state of affairs in her new e-book called The End of Forgetting.

-She argues that the whole thing is documented in this new digital world, the entire lot is tagged, and anything can floor at any second.
-We’re dropping the capability to forget about it, and therefore we’re lowering the ability to distance ourselves from our past.
+She argues that everything is documented in this new digital world, everything is tagged, and anything can happen at any second.
+We’re losing the capability to forget about it, and therefore, we’re losing the ability to distance ourselves from our past.

 A gently edited transcript of my conversation with Eichhorn follows.